 But some of the challenges for Te Kura Kaupapa Māori o Manawatū are, and have always been, getting specialist support and extra putea or funding for extra support staff, and also for special learning resource materials.

-“It took us a couple of years before we started getting any ORS (On-going Resourcing Scheme2) funding,” says Marshall.
+“It took us a couple of years before we started getting any ORS (On-going Resourcing Scheme) funding,” says Marshall.
 “Probably because we wrote them in te reo Māori, and we didn’t think of our tamariki as deficits, so we would write to them on what they could do.”
 Marshall felt the emphasis should be on helping the child connect to the kura, rather than literacy and numeracy.
 “In the end we managed to find someone to come in and help us write to the requirements of that (application) and in English.”
+[ORS funding is for students with high needs, and provides for specialists, for example, physiotherapists, psychologists and also specialist teachers or teacher aides.]

 And when specialists such as physiotherapists or speech therapists have arrived to help, they are usually unable to speak te reo Māori or understand te ao Māori.
 “I’d ask what they required, then I’d be doing the translation, talking to the child, at the same time as running a class next door,” says Marshall.
 “Language was a barrier, and culture was a barrier.
 We had to build relationships with them to help them understand.
 It worked because we had to make it work so that the child could learn and feel connected.”